Azure/AnalyticsinaBox/Fabric/README.md

 ## Available Patterns
 This repository contains several scenarios, or, 'patterns' for you to deploy into your own environment.
 Below is a summary:

+* **Pattern 1**:  End-to-End Metadata Driven Pipeline in Fabric, From SQL to Staging Lakehouse to Gold Lakehouse
+* **Pattern 2**:  End-to-End Metadata Driven Pipeline in Fabric, From SQL to Staging Lakehouse to Data Warehouse